-On April 6, 2018, U.S. EPA approved a revised list of impaired waters prepared pursuant to CWA section 303(d), which requires identification of specific water bodies where it is expected that water quality standards will not be met after implementation of technology-based effluent limitations on point sources.
+In April 2018, U.S. EPA approved a revised list of impaired waters prepared pursuant to CWA section 303(d), which requires identification of specific water bodies where it is expected that water quality standards will not be met after implementation of technology-based effluent limitations on point sources.
 Where it has not done so already, the Regional Water Board plans to adopt total maximum daily loads (TMDLs) for pollutants on the 303(d) list.
 TMDLs establish wasteload allocations for point sources and load allocations for non-point sources and are established to achieve the water quality standards for the impaired waters.

-Lower San Francisco Bay is listed as impaired by chlordane, DDT, dieldrin, dioxin compounds, furan compounds, invasive species, mercury, PCBs, dioxin-like PCBs, and trash.
+Matadero Creek is not listed as impaired, but South San Francisco Bay is listed as impaired by chlordane, DDT, dieldrin, dioxin compounds, invasive species, furan compounds, mercury, PCBs, dioxin-like PCBs, and selenium.
 On February 12, 2008, U.S. EPA approved a TMDL for mercury in San Francisco Bay.
 On March 29, 2010, U.S. EPA approved a TMDL for PCBs in San Francisco Bay.
 The mercury and PCBs TMDLs apply to this discharge and are implemented through NPDES Permit No. CA0038849.

 As shown in Fact Sheet section IV.C.3, the discharge is not a significant source of chlordane, DDT, or dieldrin because these pollutants have not been detected in the discharge.
 The discharge is not a source of invasive species because it is disinfected.
-It is not a source of trash because it is screened and treated to secondary treatment standards.
 This Order contains dioxin-TEQ effluent limitations to ensure that dioxins and furans in effluent are kept below water quality objectives.